Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: The popcorn void finder

 As anticipated, the next step in the popcorn algorithm is to add more spheres to closely cover the void region.
 This is achieved by placing seeds on the surface of the spherical object.
 The seed locations follow the Fibonacci covering lattice.
 In an inset on the right panel of Fig.~\ref{fig:cartoon} we show an example of seed distribution (see the small orange dots on a red sphere).
 As can be seen in the figure, the seeds are placed regularly aligned on a double spiral structure on the surface of the sphere (the so called Golden Spirals).
 This covering scheme has some advantages over regular lattices, also being found very frequently in nature \citep[e.g. sunflower seeds, pineapple scales, spikes in the \textit{cactus Mammillaria}, see][]{Gonzalez2009}.
-On the one hand, the total number of points in the scheme can be set to any odd natural number, unlike regular distributions that increase with the square \citep[see for example][]{healpix,Gonzalez2009}, this allows us to smoothly vary the number of seeds with the radius of the sphere to be covered, to ensure the desired spatial resolution (larger spheres will be more covered by seeds).
-The other important advantage is that the seeds in the Fibonacci lattice are optimally packed \citep{ridley1982,ridley1986}, sampling the sphere regularly while each point has a different latitude, which allows a better sampling than regular lattices \citep{Gonzalez2009}.
+On the one hand, the total number of points in the scheme can be set to any odd natural number, unlike regular distributions that increase with the square \citep[see for example][]{healpix,Gonzalez2009}, this allows us to smoothly vary the number of seeds with the radius of the sphere to be covered, to ensure the desired spatial resolution (larger spheres will be more covered by seeds)\footnote{However, we have found that there are little to no differences in the shape and scale distribution of void objects when using a fixed number of seeds while keeping at least one seed per $0.1$ steradian.
+This setting is preferable to minimise computing time in large voids.} The other important advantage is that the seeds in the Fibonacci lattice are optimally packed \citep{ridley1982,ridley1986}, sampling the sphere regularly while each point has a different latitude, which allows a better sampling than regular lattices \citep{Gonzalez2009}.
 This last characteristic is crucial to obtain a correct coverage of the void regions, regardless of their orientation and shape.

 After covering, each seed expands one at a time, seeking its maximum radius to satisfy that the integrated density in the volume of the union of the two spheres is below the threshold, $\Delta_\mathrm{v}$.
 Then after considering each seed, the one that has expanded the most is accepted.
 The next step is to cover the joining surface of these two spheres, that is the surface of the initial spherical void and the accepted sphere.
 This is done by covering each sphere with a number of seeds appropriate to its size and the desired spatial resolution, and not considering those seeds that fall inside any sphere.
 Then the process of seeding, keeping only the most expanded sphere, and seeding again is repeated iteratively.
 Thus, in the second step, the most expansive seed in the joint volume of three spheres is accepted, and in subsequent steps the volume of the union of four, five spheres, is taken into account.
 The process ends once no sphere with a radius greater than a given threshold $R_\mathrm{th}$ can be added, satisfying the integrated density contrast condition ($\Delta < \Delta_\mathrm{v}$).
 This radius threshold is chosen as the radius of the shot noise, $R_\mathrm{th}=R_\mathrm{shot}$.